erykjj/jwlFission-app/README.md

 [^1]: Android 10+, arm64-v8a & x86_64

 [^2]: [JW Library](https://www.jw.org/en/online-help/jw-library/) is a registered trademark of *Watch Tower Bible and Tract Society of Pennsylvania*.

-[^3]: All of the videos in *JW Library* should work.
-As for the website, the share links should work for videos in the *LIBRARY > Videos* section.
-When using the search box on jw.org to find the video, some of the links in the results are structured differently and will not work.